Hibasultana92106/codealpha_tasks/codealpha_visualization/README.md

 - USA and India produce most content
 - Netflix grew rapidly after 2015
 - Drama and International genres are highly popular
+-
+- ## Dataset
+- Note: Notebook preview may not display on GitHub due to file size.
+Please download/open locally